Lower Saxony: Politics

 The former Minister-President, Christian Wulff, led a coalition of his CDU with the Free Democratic Party between 2003 and 2010.
 In the 2008 election, the ruling CDU held on to its position as the leading party in the state, despite losing votes and seats.
 The CDU's coalition with the Free Democratic Party retained its majority although it was cut from 29 to 10.
 The election also saw the entry into the state parliament for the first time of the leftist The Left party.
 On 1 July 2010 David McAllister was elected Minister-President.

 After the state election on 20 January 2013, Stephan Weil of the Social Democrats was elected as the new Minister-President.
 He governed in coalition with the Greens.

-After the state election in September 2017, Stephan Weil of the Social Democrats was again elected as the new Minister-President.
-He governs in coalition with the CDU.
+After the state election in September 2017, Stephan Weil remained Minister-President, with the SDP in coalition with the CDU.
+After the 2022 Election, Weil was once again elected as Minister-President with an SDP-Greens coalition.